cybergreen-net/www.cybergreen.net/mitigation/asean.md

 ### Risks

 + <b>Open DNS</b>: The Domain Name System (DNS) is pervasive.
-Collectively, we use it billions of times a day, often without even knowing that it exists.
-For enterprises, it's their digital identity as well as a critical component of their security architecture.
-In short: DNS is pervasive and there are many DNS servers on the Internet.
+For enterprises, it is their digital identity as well as a critical component of their security architecture.
 Since DNS runs on the UDP protocol, it can be used for amplification attacks. <a href="http://stats.cybergreen.net/risk/opendns/">Read more &raquo;</a>

-+ <b>Open NTP</b>: Computers and network devices have a perversely strong need to have good agreement about what constitutes the current time (accurate precision time is critical for authentication related purposes, accurate event logging, and a host of other things).
++ <b>Open NTP</b>: Computers and network devices have a perversely strong need to have good agreement about what constitutes the current time.
 Most computers stay synchronized using Network Time Protocol (NTP).
-Oversimplifying greatly, NTP sets the local time by checking the time as reported by multiple trusted high-precision network-accessible clocks.
-Just like DNS, NTP is a UDP-based service, and shares the same weaknesses that DNS does (particularly problems with spoofed traffic, traffic amplification, and unnecessarily promiscuous access to servers). <a href="http://stats.cybergreen.net/risk/openntp/">Read more &raquo;</a>
+Just like DNS, NTP is a UDP-based service, and shares the same weaknesses that DNS does. <a href="http://stats.cybergreen.net/risk/openntp/">Read more &raquo;</a>

-+ <b>Open SSDP</b>: the Simple Service Discovery Protocol is used for advertisement and discovery of network services and presence information.
-It is often enabled in customer end devices (CPEs) such as modems, WLAN modems.
-Since SSDP runs over UDP, again, it can be used for UDP reflection attacks. <a href="http://stats.cybergreen.net/risk/openssdp/">Read more &raquo;</a>
++ <b>Open SSDP</b>: The Simple Service Discovery Protocol (SSDP) is used for advertisement and discovery of network services and presence information.
+It is often enabled in customer end devices (CPEs) such as modems.
+Since SSDP runs over UDP, it can be used for UDP reflection attacks. <a href="http://stats.cybergreen.net/risk/openssdp/">Read more &raquo;</a>

 + <b>Spam</b>: Spam is roughly equivalent to unsolicited telephone marketing calls, except that the user pays for part of the message since everyone shares the cost of maintaining the Internet.
-Spammers typically send a piece of e-mail to a distribution list in the millions, expecting that only a tiny number of readers will respond to their offer.
-It has become a major problem for all Internet users. <a href="http://stats.cybergreen.net/risk/spam/">Read more &raquo;</a>
+Spammers typically send a piece of e-mail to a distribution list in the millions, expecting that only a tiny number of readers will respond to their offer. <a href="http://stats.cybergreen.net/risk/spam/">Read more &raquo;</a>

 ### <a href="/mitigation/campaign-steps/">Mitigation Campaign Steps</a>